iXab3r/NullCheckCompetition/README.md

 		}
 	}

 Everything in that approach works fine right until you will rename you argument "_arg" to something else, e.g. "_newArg".
-By default, Visual Studio WILL NOT rename string literal "_arg" in ArgumentNullException constructor.
+By default, Visual Studio WILL NOT rename string literal "_arg" in ArgumentNullException's constructor.
 Of course, there are tools like ReSharper, that will do that for you, but usually not all developers in team have them installed.
 So, we need a better method to validate arguments.

-I will provide code and test results for 4 methods.

 Single-labmda expression approach
 ---------------------------------